-There should be theory communicative action in the public sphere from a religious perspective.
+should theory There be of communicative action in the public sphere from a religious perspective.
 Social media can help Muslim society create and maintain its effort of maintaining piety.
 Social media's technical ability can increase social interaction and build more significant social connections.
 This growing social network in Muslim society can holistically change the character of Muslim piety and society's religious way of life at both the interpersonal and community levels.
 Therefore, social media allows Muslims to develop rational and critical discussions about Islam in Aceh actively.